Zeamar/midi-music-generator/README.md

 - **Gemini (Direct API)** — Connects directly to Google's REST endpoint.
 Use this if the standard Gemini option doesn't work with your API key.
 - **OpenAI** — For OpenAI API keys (GPT-4, etc.).
 - **Anthropic** — For Anthropic API keys (Claude models).
 - **Ollama (Local)** — For local models via [Ollama](https://ollama.com/).
 No API key required.
 Expects Ollama running at `http://localhost:11434`.
-Results depend on the model's ability to follow structured output instructions — larger models (e.g. Gemma 3 27B) tend to work better.
+Results depend on the model's ability to follow structured output instructions — larger models tend to work better.
 - **Custom** — Lets you specify any OpenAI-compatible API endpoint and model name.

 > **Tip:** Not sure which Gemini model to use?
 The included `list_gemini_models.py` utility lists all models available with your API key.
 See [README_List_Gemini_Models.md](README_List_Gemini_Models.md) for details.